coderefinery/data-visualization-python/content/pandas.md

 [this lesson is adapted from <https://aaltoscicomp.github.io/python-for-scicomp/pandas/>]

 ## Use case

-Pandas dataframes are a great data structure for **tabular data**.
-The pandas library provides dataframes, and functions for reading data into dataframes and for analyzing, filtering, and manipulating data in very compact form.
+Pandas dataframes are a great data structure for **tabular data** and tabular data turns out to be a great input format for data visualization libraries.

+The [pandas library](https://pandas.pydata.org/) provides dataframes, and functions for reading data into dataframes and for analyzing, filtering, and manipulating data in very compact form.

 The name is derived from the term "panel data".